 This story recalls Theseus’s dual parentage by Aegeus and Poseidon.
 Theseus has to be both a legitimate king of Athens and the son of a god.
 Because he needs to fulfill both of those functions, he is given two separate fathers, and the decision is never made which one is his true father.
 Hercules is not the king of any particular city, nor is he directly associated with any particular city, so there is not the same need to have him the son of an actual, legitimate human father.
 Therefore, the human father’s role in his conception is displaced onto Iphicles, and Hercules is, unquestionably and without doubt, the son of Zeus.

 Learn More: Complex Goddesses: Athena, Aphrodite, Hera

 Hercules Loses His Kingdom

-Hera knew that Zeus meant Hercules, but Zeus did not actually say Hercules.
+Hera knew that Zeus meant Hercules, but Zeus did not say Hercules.
 He simply said “a descendant of Perseus.”
 Hera persuaded the goddess of childbirth, who was, after all, Hera’s daughter, to keep Alcmene in labor longer than she should have been and to hasten the birth of a cousin of Hercules, a man named Eurystheus, also a descendant of Perseus.
-Thus, Eurystheus is born on the day that Hercules should have been born, and Zeus’s decree that on this day shall be born a descendant of Perseus who will rule over Mycenae gets displaced onto Eurystheus, though he intended it for Hercules.
+Thus, Eurystheus is born on the day that Hercules should have been born, and Zeus’s decree that on this day shall be born a descendant of Perseus who will rule over Mycenae is displaced onto Eurystheus, though he intended it for Hercules.

 Glorious through Hera